Extending structures for BiHom-Frobenius algebras: Introduction

 This paper is organized as follows.
 In Section 2, we recall some definitions and fix some notations.
-In Section 3, we introduced the concept of braided weighted infinitesimal bialgebras and proved the bosonisation theorem associating braided weighted infinitesimal bialgebras to ordinary weighted infinitesimal bialgebras.
-In section 4, we define the notion of matched pairs of braided weighted infinitesimal bialgebras.
-In section 5, we construct cocycle bicrossproduct weighted infinitesimal bialgebras through two generalized braided weighted infinitesimal bialgebras.
-In section 6, we studied the extending problems for weighted infinitesimal bialgebras and prove that they can be classified by some non-abelian cohomology theory.
+In Section 3, we introduce the concept of BiHom-Frobenius-Hopf bimodule and braided BiHom-Frobenius algebras.
+Then we construct ordinary BiHom-Frobenius algebras from braided BiHom-Frobenius algebras via biproduct.
+In Section 4, we define the notion of matched pairs of braided BiHom-Frobenius algebras and construct cocycle bicrossproduct BiHom-Frobenius algebras through two generalized braided BiHom-Frobenius algebras.
+In Section 5, we study the extending problems for BiHom-Frobenius algebras and prove that this problem can be classified by some non-abelian cohomology theory.

-Throughout the following of this paper, all vector spaces will be over a fixed field of character zero.
-Let $\lam$ be fixed element in this field.
-An algebra $(A, \cdot)$ is always an associative algebra and a coalgebra $(A, \Delta)$ is always a coassociative coalgebra.
+Throughout this paper, all vector spaces will be over a fixed field of character zero.
 The identity map of a vector space $V$ is denoted by $\id_V: V\to V$ or simply $\id: V\to V$.
+A BiHom-vector space $(V,\alvv,\bevv)$ is a vector space together with two linear maps $\alvv,\bevv: V\to V$.